 - Assessment should be integrated into the teaching and learning cycle.

 - Assessment needs to be an ongoing, integral part of the teaching and learning cycle.
 It must allow teachers and students themselves to monitor learning.

-- From the student perspective, it provides the opportunity to reflect on and review progress, and can provide the motivation and direction or further learning.
+- From the student perspective, it provides the opportunity to reflect on and review progress and can provide motivation and direction or further learning.

 In addition to the above considerations when you’re sourcing the best formative assessment tools for your practice, ask the following questions.
 If you can think of others, please include them—you can’t ask enough questions when it comes to this kind of thing.

 - What does this have over other tools in the same class?